charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

 Most of the deck is set in stone.

 We'd love to have <a class="card">Search for Tomorrow</a> in every opening hand, but we're maxed out at 4 copies.
 We're also maxed out on <a class="card">Simian Spirit Guide</a>, which lets us drop turn-3 Titan even without Search.
-We might consider playing more than 4 <a class="card">Through the Breach</a>, but <a class="card">Dramatic Entrance</a> isn't good enough.
+We might consider playing more than 4 <a class="card">Through the Breach</a>, but <a class="card">Dramatic Entrance</a> isn't good enough because it doesn't give haste.
 And we're not about to cut any <a class="card">Summoner's Pact</a>.
 We already lose 5% to 10% of games due to not being able to find Titan, plus Pact finds our silver bullet <a class="card">Reclamation Sage</a> out of the sideboard.

-In the interest of an honest comparison to Matthias' list, we also won't touch <a class="card">Lightning Bolt</a>s or <a class="card">Chandra, Torch of Defiance</a>.
+In the interest of an honest comparison to Matthias' list, we also won't touch the <a class="card">Lightning Bolt</a>s or <a class="card">Chandra, Torch of Defiance</a>.
 Perhaps these aren't the best interactive cards to play, and perhaps 3 isn't the right number of interactive cards, but that's outside the scope of the present analysis.

 That leaves:

-- <a class="card">Oath of Nissa</a> -- Compare to Cantrip, Wraith?
-- <a class="card">Farseek</a> and <a class="card">Sakura-Tribe Elder</a> -- Is 8 the right number of 2-drop ramp spells, and should we be playing Explore?
+- <a class="card">Farseek</a> and <a class="card">Sakura-Tribe Elder</a> -- Are we playing the correct number of 2-cost ramp spells, and are these the best ones?
-- <a class="card">Lands</a> -- How about 24, 26?
-Sheltered Thicket probably not worth considering: it's never an untapped land off the top, and late game we're unlikely to cycle it -- we already have Valakut on the table, so Mountain is what we want.

----

----

-### How Good is Oath?
+- <a class="card">Oath of Nissa</a> -- How much of a benefit are we getting from (essentially) a cantrip?
+- Lands -- What happens if we try 24 or 26 lands instead of 25?

+### Ramp Spells

+The deck wants to play a 2-cost ramp spell on turn 2 every game, supplemented by <a class="card">Search for Tomorrow</a> on turn 1 and/or <a class="card">Simian Spirit Guide</a> on turn 3.

+As far as those 2-cost ramp spells go, <a class="card">Sakura-Tribe Elder</a> is the best option; its ability to soak up damage more than makes up for only getting basics. <a class="card">Farseek</a> is generally considered second-best, since it finds a second green source.
+If we want to play 9 or more 2-cost ramp spells, we've also got access to <a class="card">Rampant Growth</a>, <a class="card">Explore</a>, and so on.

+First question: do we want to play more than 8 2-cost ramp spells?

+> Test this by replacing a cantrip.
+Let's see if slightly-higher reliability of turn-2 ramp makes up for the slightly-lower ability to find Titan in a timely manner.

+> Or should we test this by playing 61 cards?
+Punt on what to replace.

+Second question: is <a class="card">Farseek</a> actually better than <a class="card">Explore</a>?

+<a class="card">Farseek</a> is easy to evaluate.
+It gets a dual land into play, which counts as a Mountain for Valakut and also provides an extra green source. <a class="card">Explore</a> is trickier.
+It's *usually* a ramp spell on turn 2, but whiffing on the extra land drop means we just paid 2 mana for a cantrip.
+The trade-off is, it *sometimes* helps find a missing Breach or Titan.
+It's also significant that Explore lets us play the extra land untapped, which *sometimes* means we can sneak in an extra Oath or Lightning Bolt after ramping.

+> Farseek is better late game, since we just want another Mountain to trigger Valakut.

+The selling point of <a class="card">Farseek</a> is that it ups our Mountain count (for Valakut) while also finding a second green source.
+The same can't be said for <a class="card">Rampant Growth</a>, <a class="card">Fertile Ground</a>, or <a class="card">Edge of Autumn</a>.
+There are also

+We might also consider <a class="card">Khalni Heart Expedition</a>, <a class="card">Ordeal of Nylea</a>, <a class="card">Viridian Emissary</a>.

+<a class="card">Viridian Emissary</a> acts like a second <a class="card">Sakura-Tribe Elder</a>,

+, with the possibility to cheat one out a turn early[^5].

+[^5]: With enough copies of <a class="card">Simian Spirit Guide</a> in your opening hand, it's technically possible to play Titan on turn 2, or even turn 1, but the odds of doing so are tiny.

+### Cantrips

+If we already have Valakut on the table, we're happy to draw another Mountain.
+If we don't have Valakut, that means we haven't played Titan, so how exactly have we survived to the late game?
+(Sheltered Thicket)

+### Lands